-Have you ever uploaded a PDF to your website instead of creating a web page?
+Have you ever uploaded a document to your website instead of creating a web page?
 While it may seem like a way to save time, PDFs should be used sparingly.
 Here’s why.

 HTML pages are better for search engine optimization (SEO) than PDFs.
 Search engines don’t crawl PDFs the same way they crawl web pages, which makes it harder for people to find the content they are looking for.

 When to Use a PDF

 Occasionally, you might decide to upload a PDF to your website.
 Here are some examples of when a PDF might be appropriate:

 - Forms that require a signature or multiple signatures

 - Course flyers or lists of courses — this information should be on a web page, linking to the Schedule of Classes.
 See an example course listing page.

 - Event flyers — this information should be on a web page.
 See an example events page.